Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 3. Degree certificates and transcripts of study records (mandatory)

-3. scanned original other educational documents which may be of relevance in the student selection and that you are applying based on.
+• Other original educational documents which may be of relevance in the student selection (e.g. studies you have completed outside the degree that are related to the right to study you are applying for).

-3. scanned other original educational documents which may be of relevance in the student selection and that you are applying based on.
+• Other original educational documents which may be of relevance in the student selection (e.g. studies you have completed outside the degree that are related to the right to study you are applying for).

 If you have completed the former degree(s) which make you eligible for doctoral studies at a university abroad (i.e. outside Finland), please make sure to have original degree certificates and other relevant educational documents ready at hand if you are granted a right to study.
 Instructions will be given in the admission notification.